Lasers for Undergraduate Labs HEXA-BEAM Laser

 Up to six laser modules can be included in the new HEXA-BEAM Laser, allowing the selection of different wavelengths by simply turning the easily operational knob.
 The different wavelengths are emitted along the same optical path and are vertically polarised.

-o Standard
+Standard

-o Additional optional visible wavelengths
+Additional optional visible wavelengths

-o Optional IR wavelengths
+Additional optional IR wavelengths

->700 nm for Class 3R specification
+(>700 nm for Class 3R specification)

 Deliveries